ngkolev/Updater/README.md

 * CleanFolder folderPath fileExtensionToBeRemoved
 * FolderToZip folderPath zipFileName
 * FolderToFolder sourceFolderPath destinationFolderPath
-* BackupSql connectionString backupDatabase backupFolder
+* BackupSql connectionString backupDatabase backupFileFullName
 * DeleteFolder folderPath

 **REMARK 1** You can use $dateIdentifier$ in the filename.
 It will be replaced with yyyyMMdd string corresponding with the current date.